SimranShaikh20/CrisisPilot/README.md

 Natural disasters strike without warning, leaving communities vulnerable and emergency responders racing against time.
 We were deeply moved by recent catastrophic events where delayed response times led to preventable losses.
 This inspired us to leverage cutting-edge AI technology to revolutionize disaster management and potentially save countless lives. ⏳💔

 ## 🌟 What It Does
-Sahayta.ai is a comprehensive disaster management solution that combines multiple AI-powered systems:
+CrisisPilot is a comprehensive disaster management solution that combines multiple AI-powered systems:

 ### 🔥 1.
 Early-Stage Wildfire Detection
 - Analyzes NOAA-20 VIIRS satellite imagery in real-time 🛰️